MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Classes.md

 PowerShell class implementing an interface may inherit from multiple types, by separating the type names after the colon (`:`) with commas (`,`).
 A PowerShell class that implements an interface must implement all the members of that interface.
-Not implementing interface members causes a parse-time error in the script.
+Omitting the implemention interface members causes a parse-time error in the script.

 > [!NOTE]
 > PowerShell does not currently support declaring new interfaces in PowerShell